SMALL businesses could be given a helping hand by the council which is considering making parking free at Christmas and easing parking restrictions.

 Small business owners have welcomed the council's pledge, but said they want to see the parking permits near shops scrapped permanently.

-Ajaib Hussain, 40, owner of a Leytonstone High Road laundry, said many of his customers need to stop for just a couple of minutes to drop or collect items and sometimes get fined while buying a parking voucher.
+Ajaib Hussain, 40, owner of a Leytonstone High Road laundry, said many of his customers need to stop for just a couple of minutes to drop or collect items and sometimes get fined while buying a